 Askham, Helton and District Village Show

-held on Saturday 5th September 2020 outside at Askham Community Centre
+to be held on Saturday 4th September 2021 at Askham Community Centre

 We were determined to try and bring back some “normal” to the village and so planned an alfresco village show – to be held in the swimming pool grounds.
 Risk assessments and a smaller program were hurriedly put into place and with a wing and a prayer we put out the schedule and put our faith in people coming with entries – and the weather.